kevinlin311tw/caffe-cvprw15/README.md

     >> demo

+### Train Your Own Model on CIFAR10 dataset.

+First, run script "prepare.sh" to download ImageNet pretrained model and CIFAR10 dataset.
+This script converts CIFAR10 to leveldb format.

+    $ ./prepare.sh

+Then, go to the our folder "/examples/cvprw15-cifar10", and run the training script:

+    $ cd /examples/cvprw15-cifar10
+    $ chmod 777 train_48.sh
+    $ ./train_48.sh

+You will get your CIFAR10 model under the same folder "KevinNet_CIFAR10_48_iter_xxxxx.caffemodel"

+### Train Your Own Model on another dataset.

+It should be easy to train the Deep-Binary-Codes model using another dataset as long as that dataset has label annotations.
+You need to convert the dataset into leveldb format using "create_imagenet.sh"  To be continued..

 ### Contact

 Please feel free to leave suggestions or comments to Kevin Lin (kevinlin311.tw@iis.sinica.edu.tw), Huei-Fang Yang (hfyang@citi.sinica.edu.tw) or Chu-Song Chen (song@iis.sinica.edu.tw)